Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

 # published: false
 ---

-Recently there has been a lot of progress in the Rust language towards a robust asyncronous stack.
+Recently there has been a lot of progress in the Rust language towards a robust asynchronous stack.
 In this article we'll take a look at what these things are, take a tour of what's available, play with some examples, and talk about how the pieces fit together.

 We'll get started with the `futures` crate to start, move on to `futures_cpupool`, and then eventually to `tokio`.
 We will assume you have some knowledge of programming, and have at least thought about trying Rust before.